coder/docs/setup/air-gapped/index.md

 ## Network configuration

 Coder requires several preliminary steps to be performed on your network before you can deploy Coder.
-If don't already have the following on your network, please see our [infrastructure setup guide](infrastructure.md):
+If you don't already have the following on your network, please see our [infrastructure setup guide](infrastructure.md):

 - A certificate authority